 Ecology is defined as the study of the interactions between organisms and their environment.
-Eco-ethicality can be defined as living and acting in a way that inflicts minimal or no harm on the environment; adding the least to global environmental problems and choosing actions and behaviours that can be evaluated as 'morally the right thing to do'.
+Eco-ethicality can be defined as living and acting in a way that inflicts zero or minimal harm on the environment; adding the least to global environmental problems and choosing actions and behaviours that can be evaluated as 'morally the right thing to do'.